ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w6d3 - LEGACY 1 - Deployment m2 (guided version).md

 - Template Settings: keep defaults

 - Choose an app name
-  - Note: name will be public (ex. https://my-restaurant.adaptable.io)
+  - Note: name will be public (e.g. https://my-restaurant.adaptable.io)
   <!-- break (so that they agree on the name) -->